ChicaGo Dash

-History and Current Operations
+History

-ChicaGo Dash travels between Valparaiso's Village Station and Downtown Chicago, Illinois.
-There are currently three stops in Chicago: Michigan/Randolph near Millennium Park, at the LaSalle Street/ Wacker Drive intersection, and in front of 333 S. Franklin St. There is currently one stop in Valparaiso at 58 S. Campbell Street.

-The service is rush hour only - it makes four trips from Valparaiso to Chicago in the morning and four trips from Chicago to Valparaiso in the evening.

-The ChicaGo Dash began in 2008 as a way for residents of the Greater Valparaiso Area to commute to work in downtown Chicago.
+ChicaGo Dash began in 2008 as a way for residents of the greater Valparaiso area to commute to work in downtown Chicago.
 Historically, jobs in downtown Chicago have offered higher salaries than those found in Northwest Indiana.
-Prior to the Dash, those wishing to work in Chicago had to either drive to the NICTD South Shore train station in Chesterton, Indiana (a 20+ minute drive from Valparaiso) or drive themselves to Chicago.
+Prior to the service, those wishing to work in Chicago had to either drive to the South Shore train station in Chesterton, Indiana (a 20+ minute drive from Valparaiso) or drive themselves to Chicago.

-In May 2009, V-Line introduced a shuttle service between Dune Park South Shore Line station and the Village Station later in the evening to supplement ChicaGo Dash and provide additional commuting options.
+In May 2009, Valparaiso's V-Line introduced a shuttle service between Dune Park South Shore Line station and the Village Station later in the evening to supplement ChicaGo Dash and provide additional commuting options.
 It was scheduled to remain in place for the remainder of 2009.
-As of February 1, 2010, the shuttle service has been canceled.
-The shuttle was eliminated due to low ridership.
+On February 1, 2010, the shuttle service was eliminated due to low ridership.

-In May 2009, ChicaGo Dash launched a special summer Saturday service.
-The bus left the Village Station at 10:00 am and arrived at the Water Tower Place at 12:05 pm making stops at the Millennium Park and Navy Pier.
-The bus left the Water Tower Place at 6:00 pm, arriving at the Village Station at 8:00 pm.
+Also in May 2009, ChicaGo Dash launched a special summer Saturday service.
+The bus left the Village Station at 10:00 am and arrived at Water Tower Place at 12:05 PM, making stops at Millennium Park and Navy Pier.
+The bus left Water Tower Place at 6:00 PM, arriving at the Village Station at 8:00 PM.
 On August 17, 2009, ChicaGo Dash extended its Saturday service into the fall and added a second bus.
-Its schedule was designed to attract Valparaiso University students who may have been interested in going to the city in the evening.
-The new bus left the village station at 3:00 pm and returned in midnight, making the same stops as the other bus.
-The weekend route made a stop at Valparaiso University's Harre Union at 9:15 am and 2:15 pm before arriving at the Village Station.
+Its schedule was designed to attract Valparaiso University students who were interested in visiting Chicago in the evening.
+The new bus left the Village Station at 3:00 PM and returned at midnight, making the same stops as the other bus.
+The weekend route made a stop at Valparaiso University's Harre Union at 9:15 AM and 2:15 PM before arriving at the Village Station.
 This section of the route was essentially a free shuttle service - once they reached the Village Station, passengers had half an hour to buy tickets to go the rest of the way.
-On the same date, ChicaGo Dash added a third bus to the weekday service.
-It left the Village Station at 7:15 am, arriving at Millennium Park at 8:20 am.
-It left Chicago at 3:40 pm.

-On August 31, 2009, a third AM and PM departure time was added.

-On November 12, 2009, ChicaGo Dash decided to cancel the second Saturday bus, citing low ridership.
-On December 27, 2009, Saturday service was canceled completely.
+On November 12, 2009, ChicaGo Dash decided to cancel the second Saturday bus, citing low ridership; on December 27, 2009, Saturday service was canceled completely.